-The purpose of LBC 100 is to help new and transfer undergraduate students build a foundation to thrive as an LBC student.
-This course aims to foster a sense of belonging and engaged learning, promote engagement in co-curricular activities,
+The purpose of LBC100 is to help new and transfer undergraduate students build a foundation to thrive as an LBC student.
+This course aims to foster a sense of belonging and engaged learning, promote engagement in co-curricular opportunities, articulate to students the expectations of the College, help students develop and apply critical thinking skills, and become familiar with resources that foster academic success and personal well-being.